R599-afk/Naviware/README.md

 Always launch Naviware with Administrator rights (click **Yes** on the Windows prompt).
 If you previously denied a first-run setup prompt, close everything and relaunch, accepting the prompt this time.

 ---
+## Important Risk Notice

+Naviware is unofficial third-party software and is not affiliated with or approved by Behaviour Interactive.

+Using unofficial third-party software may violate DBD or platform rules and may result in errors, loss of access, temporary suspension, or permanent account suspension.
+Naviware makes no guarantee that its use is undetectable or ban-safe.

+Configure all settings before pressing START and while Dead by Daylight is closed.
+Changing prestige, skins, or inventory settings during an active Naviware/game session is unsupported and may not apply consistently.
+To change settings, close the game, stop Naviware, make the changes, and then start Naviware again.

+“Session-based” and “revertible” describe how the local changes behave; they do not mean that using the software is risk-free.

+---
 ## ⚕️ Still Stuck?
 Contact Support

 If you've worked through the steps above and Naviware still isn't applying your changes: